KEMSolutions/slate/source/includes/_store.md

 The following objects can be embedded using the following keywords:

+- **contracts** : will embed the list of applicable [contracts](#contracts) your store must present to your users.
 - **locales** : will embed the list of [locales](#locales) your store is expected to be able to handle.
 This list is different from the broader `GET locales` as the returned locales were manually selected for your store in the KEM Console.
-- **contracts** : will embed the list of applicable [contracts](#contracts) your store must present to your users.
+- **pages** : will embed the list of applicable [pages](#pages) your store must present to your users.

 Multiple objects can be embeded by separating keywords with a comma.